-5. WILKENS FRUIT & FIR FARM (YORKTOWN HEIGHTS, NY)
+6. WILKENS FRUIT & FIR FARM IN YORKTOWN HEIGHTS, NY (1 HOUR FROM NYC)

-This year marks the 103rd harvest season for this Westchester homestead, so yeah, you could say the Wilkens family (which still runs the place) knows a thing or two about apples.
+This year marks the 104th harvest season for this Westchester homestead, so yeah, you could say the Wilkens family (which still runs the place) knows a thing or two about apples.
 Along with pumpkins and many local-favorite varieties like Winesap and Northern Spy, the farm is known for growing another season-specific crop: “choose-n-cut” Christmas trees.
-Don’t leave without a visit to the winery and the corn maze—in that order, if you like a challenge.
+Don’t leave without a visit to the corn maze and bakery (in that order).

 1335 White Hill Rd., Yorktown Heights, NY; wilkensfarm.com

-Home to more than 14 varieties of apples, this orchard—just 30 miles from the city—charges only $10 for a huge bag to fill on your way through the trees.
-You’ll also find a pumpkin patch, a peach orchard (not currently in season) and a petting zoo (whose residents include a handful of piglets, baby goats and alpacas).
+Home to more than 14 varieties of apples, this orchard—just 30 miles from the city—is now open for reservations (just make sure to pick up your apple picking bag online first).
+You’ll also find a pumpkin patch, a peach orchard (not currently in season) and private socially distanced hayrides (available for an extra cost).
 There’s also an on-site café that serves homemade soups, freshly baked pies and apple cider doughnuts so good, they made the cover of Bergen magazine.

 244 Wierimus Rd., Hillsdale, NJ; demarestfarms.com